Tracking pixel for analytics Art Education, B.S. | Southern Connecticut State University Skip to main content

 4. Art Education, B.S.

-Pursuing a concentration in Art Education can help turn your passion of visual artmaking into a career to work with children and youth.
+Pursuing a concentration in Art Education can help turn your passion for visual artmaking into a career to work with children and youth.
 Art Education at Southern provides pathways to become an art teacher in public schools by meeting the requirements to apply for the teaching certificate, ART PK-12 (042) from the Connecticut State Department of Education.
 As an art educator, you will be able to inspire others and help them explore the world through art.

 We have an undergraduate pathway for those of you who are already in your undergraduate studies and majoring in art and design, the BS Art Education.